 - Tenderness of the breast when touched

-- A pitted or ridged appearance of the surface of the breast
+- A pitted or ridged appearance on the surface of the breast

 - Aching, burning, heaviness in one breast

-- One breast that is significantly larger than the other breast
+- One breast is significantly larger than the other breast

 - A nipple that faces inward (inverted)